yetanotherion/jmoab_migration/13_lessons_learned.md

 # Lessons learned

-- If you think a one shot deal is a good idea, you've not searched enough.
+- If you think a one shot deal is possible, you've not searched enough for the alternative
 - We should keep a closer eye on what is done in build scripts
+- Communicate better

 ---